Sender Reputation

 Definition and examples

 Sender reputation is a trust score assigned by Internet Service Providers (ISPs) and mailbox providers to evaluate the credibility and reliability of email senders.
 This reputation score, often ranging from 0-100 or presented as categories (poor, neutral, good, high), directly influences whether emails reach the inbox, land in spam folders, or get blocked entirely.
-The reputation system serves as a critical defense mechanism against spam and malicious emails while ensuring legitimate senders can communicate effectively with their audiences.
-It represents the cumulative assessment of a sender's email practices, technical configuration, and recipient engagement patterns over time.
+Reputation systems defend recipients against spam and malicious mail against spam and malicious emails while ensuring legitimate senders can communicate effectively with their audiences.
+It represents the cumulative assessment of a sender’s email practices, technical configuration, and recipient engagement patterns over time.

 Why it matters

-It matters because mailbox providers use signals like this to decide whether your mail deserves trust.
+Reputation decides inbox placement before your content is even evaluated.
 When this area is healthy, inbox placement gets easier.
 When it breaks, even strong content can lose reach, reputation, and revenue.

 Common mistakes